 - Order an iron panel with ferritin

 What You Should Know About Gluten and Iron

+Gluten sensitivity and iron deficiency are commonly found together.
 Gluten can contribute to iron deficiency in several ways.
-Malabsorption of iron is often a consequence of villous atrophy.
+Malabsorption of iron is often a consequence of damage to the small intestine (villous atrophy).
 Additionally, gluten can damage the acid producing cells of the stomach.
 Since acid is a necessary component for iron absorption, this commonly leads to anemia even in the absence of villous atrophy identification.

 Anemia leads to oxygen deficiency which in turn can reduce the body’s ability to generate energy, which in turn can cause a cyclic state of healing inhibition.

 Aside from gluten induced damage, iron deficiency can occur in menstruating women with heavier periods.
 Iron deficiency can also occur when there is slow steady blood loss.
 This can occur in a hidden manor (occult blood loss) or it can be more obvious as in the case of hemorrhoids.

 Iron is an essential element in the formation of lactoferrin, a protein used by the immune system to help fight gastrointestinal infections.
 This includes viral, bacterial, fungal, and parasitic infections.
 This is critical because in the presence of persistent GI infection, leaky gut syndrome is allowed to perpetuate regardless of a gluten free diet change.
 Additionally, the protein lactoferrin aids in both growth and in some studies has shown cancer protective qualities.

 Children with iron deficiency often exhibit lethargic behavior, and suffer with unexplainable fever spikes as well as chronic recurrent infections.

 Do you have a story about gluten sensitivity and iron deficiency?
 Don’t be shy and chime in below in the comments section.